LizzyFleckenstein03/lua_async/README.md

 - To initialize lua_async, require / dofile the init.lua.
 This returns a function; call this function with the path where the lua_async source code is located.

 ## API

+To take advantage of this API, you should probably know some JavaScript.
+However this is not required; Timeouts, Intervals, Immediates, Utility functions and Limiting are explained in a way that they can be understood without any extra knowledge; for Promises and async-await links to JS docs are provided since async-await / promises are really not trivial.

 ### The loop